Section508Coordinators/Dev-Automation/examples/axe-core/axe-basic-cli/readme.md

 #### Custom axe-core versions

 Axe-cli will look for locally available versions of axe-core.
-If the directory from where you start axe-cli has an axe.js file, or has a node_modules directory with axe-core installed in it.
-Axe-cli will use this version of axe-core instead of the default version installed globally.
+If the directory from where you start axe-cli has an axe.js file, or has a node_modules directory with axe-core installed in it, axe-cli will use this version of axe-core instead of the default version installed globally.

 To specify the exact file axe-core file axe-cli should use, you can use the --axe-source flag (-a for short), with a relative or absolute path to the file.